SliceFL/SliceFL.github.io/_pages/about.md

 ## Contact us!

-If you interested in any of our topics or just have a question, please contact us on <a href="mailto:slicefl@inf.u-szeged.hu">slicefl@inf.u-szeged.hu</a>
+If you are interested in any of our topics or just have a question, please contact us at <a href="mailto:slicefl@inf.u-szeged.hu">slicefl@inf.u-szeged.hu</a>